bouzy/pwgen/README.md

 ```bash
 $ pwgen
 ```
-A random 30 character password will be generated.
+A random 21 character password will be generated.

-## Included in the password
+## Included in the password randomization
-At least 1 uppercase character.<br />
-At least 1 lowercase character.<br />
-At least 1 number.<br />
-At least 1 special character.
+The randomization includes uppercase, lowercase, digits and special characters